abdulrazakalhajhasan/NumberQuest-Python/README.md

 # NumberQuest-Python
-# 🎮 GuessMaster – Number Guessing Game with Login System
+# 🎮 NumberQuest – Number Guessing Game with Login System

-GuessMaster is a beginner-friendly Python project that combines a user authentication system with a number guessing game.
+NumberQuest is a beginner-friendly Python project that combines a user authentication system with a number guessing game.
 It was built as part of my journey to learn programming fundamentals and improve problem-solving skills.

 ---